NicholasBerryman/PCBDraw/README.md

 ### The File Menu
 ![](https://imgur.com/imNXxTT.png)

-The File menu has three options:
+The File menu has four options:
 * **New** clears the workspace and sets it up for a new circuit board
-  * **This does NOT save the existing circuit board.** Ensure the existing board is saved before creating a new circuit board
+  * You will be prompted to save your current circuit board if you haven't done so yet
-* **Save** allows you to save the circuit board somewhere on your computer.
-The circuit board **MUST** be saved manually and will **NOT** save automatically
+* **Save** allows you to save the circuit board somewhere on your computer
+* **Save As** allows you to change where you want to save the circuit board
 * **Open** allows you to open a circuit board that you have previously saved.
 The circuit board must have been created in PCBDraw.
 No other PCB file formats are accepted
-  * '.GCode' files cannot be opened or edited this way, only '.GCB' files created using the **Save** option above
+  * '.GCode' files cannot be opened or edited this way, only '.GCB' files created using the **Save** and **Save As** option above

 Keyboard shortcuts are displayed beside each menu option

 ### The Edit Menu
 ![](https://imgur.com/l7WCVM6.png)

-The Edit menu has three options:
+The Edit menu has five options:
 * **Undo** undoes the previous action
 * **Redo** redoes the last undone action
 * **Cut** removes the selected traces and gets them ready to be pasted